 If your dog has already been neutered, there are some things you can do to help him live the healthiest and happiest life possible.
-The key to keeping your dog healthy is to assess and confirm the point in time that his adrenal glands are no longer able to compensate for the loss of his testes and the hormones they produce (adrenal insufficiency).
+The key to keeping your dog healthy is to assess and confirm the point in time that his adrenal glands are no longer able to compensate for the loss of his testes and the sex hormones they produce.

 For many dogs, after they are neutered, they appear to be okay, i.e., no major health problems, no behavioral issues.
-If they live in a happy environment with adequate attention and exercise, they may reach 7 or 8 years of age before you notice any problems.
+If they live in a happy environment with adequate attention and exercise (we will discuss the significance of these in more detail later), they may reach 7 or 8 years of age before you notice any problems.
 If that’s the case, thank your lucky stars.
 Your dog was neutered after his bony growth plates had closed.
 The bony plates generally close between 4 and 18 months of age, depending on the individual dog.
 If this is the case for your dog, he probably won’t be afflicted with the worst of the orthopedic problems we have detailed on this website.
 However, no neutered dog is immune to the hormonal chaos neuter creates – the difference is the timing.

-If your dog does not experience orthopedic problems, the first warning signs of adrenal insufficiency may be a general lethargy and perhaps some confusion.55 Don’t assume it’s inevitable because he is getting older.
-Have your dog’s thyroid gland hormones and adrenal/sex hormones tested.
-If the thyroid gland hormones are low, most veterinarians will be very comfortable prescribing thyroid hormone supplements.
-However, if the adrenal gland function (and sex hormone level) is also not normal, it may not be in your dog’s best interest to supplement the thyroid hormone alone.
-In case studies where adrenal hormones are also abnormal, adrenal hormone replacement therapy returned the thyroid levels to normal without the need for thyroid hormone replacement.105
+If your dog does not experience orthopedic problems, the first warning signs the adrenal gland cannot compensate may be general lethargy and perhaps some confusion.55 Don’t assume it’s inevitable because he is getting older.
+Many neutered dogs as they age exhibit the behavioral characteristics of early Alzheimer’s patients which would include confusion, mood disorders, aggression, and depression (often interpreted as lethargy).
+For dogs affected in this manner, DHEA supplementation may be highly beneficial-see our Stress Response System page for a more complete explanation.
+The first step is to have your dog’s thyroid gland hormones and adrenal/sex hormones (i.e., estrogen, testosterone, progesterone and DHEA) tested for imbalance.
+If the thyroid gland hormones are low, most veterinarians should be very comfortable prescribing thyroid hormone supplements.
+However, if any of the adrenal and/or sex hormones are low, it may not be in your dog’s best interest to supplement the thyroid hormone alone.
+In case studies where adrenal/sex hormones are also abnormal, adrenal/sex hormone replacement therapy returned the thyroid levels to normal without the need for thyroid hormone replacement.105

-If your dog was neutered before his growth plates closed, the first health related problems you see may be orthopedic, and they may occur at a younger age – often 4-5 years of age.
+If your dog was neutered before his growth plates closed, the first health related problems you see may be orthopedic, and they may occur at a young age.
 If your dog struggles to sit and get up from a sitting position and is moving poorly in general (see Billy’s videos on his timeline), your dog may have torn the cranial cruciate ligament in his knee(s).
-If just one ligament is torn, the orthopedic surgeon will not insist the second one will tear.
+If just one knee’s ligament is torn, the orthopedic surgeon most likely will not insist the other knee’s ligament will tear.
 However, based upon our current knowledge as to the cause, it’s pretty clear you can expect the second knee to have the identical problem.
 Similarly, in the case of elbow and hip dysplasia, you can expect the dysplasia to be bilateral.

 Male dogs may also be deficient in progesterone.
 For male dogs who exhibit signs of agitation (sometimes to the point of panic), generalized anxiety and/or fear of new people, dogs or new situations, they might very well be deficient in testosterone as well as progesterone.
 We know that progesterone has a strong effect on the serotonin, norepinephrine, dopamine and endorphine receptor sites in the brain, which are involved in mood regulation.
-Progesterone can also be supplemented by injection through your veterinarian.
+If testing reveals a deficiency of DHEA, estradiol and/or progesterone, you should be able to supplement under the supervision of your veterinarian.

-If your veterinarian does not feel comfortable providing progesterone by injection; SAMe is a supplement which, in dogs, is reputed to mimic the activity of progesterone in their brain.
-SAMe affects mood by helping to increase the availability of neurotransmitters, such as serotonin and dopamine (which are attributed to feelings of emotional wellbeing).
-SAMe is reported to also increase the number of neurotransmitter receptors.
-There are SAMe supplements available that have been formulated specifically for dogs.
+Another option may be a supplement humans often take, SAMe, for mood regulation.
+There is evidence that SAMe behaves similarly in dogs’ brains, and may mimic the activity of progesterone in the dog brain.
+The research best supports the concept that SAMe helps neutralize norepinephrine in the brain.
+Norepinephrine is found in excess in the brains of dogs unable to appropriately respond to stress.
+An alternate theory is that SAMe acts by helping to increase the availability of neurotransmitters, such as serotonin and dopamine (which are attributed to feelings of emotional well-being), as well as increasing the number of neurotransmitter receptors.
+There are SAMe supplements available that have been formulated specifically for dogs, and the reported side effects are negligible.
 Scientific research also supports SAMe’s ability to promote liver health and joint comfort – key components to physical health and wellbeing.